kiharalab/VESPER/README.md

 **Output format:**
-It shows the normalized z-score for each of top 10 models.
+It shows the Z-score for each of top 10 models.
 One line for each model.

 **Usage:**